Bow Creek Area Guide

 Surrounding regeneration zones

-Tower Hamlet’s wider regeneration masterplan is going to change Bromley-by-Bow as it becomes a more and more prominent chapter in the story of East London’s regeneration.
+Tower Hamlet’s wider regeneration masterplan is going to change Bromley-by-Bow area as it becomes a more and more prominent chapter in the story of East London’s regeneration.
 The borough is planning a “new district centre with a vibrant mix of uses, including flexible community space that provides new jobs for existing and future communities” (Towerhamlets.gov.uk).
 That all means improved investment and employment opportunities to match the emerging cultural and educational scene.

 East Bank: a cultural and educational powerhouse